openmrv/MRV/Formatted/Modules_3/2_sample_selection_April_5_2021.md

   stage: Area Estimation/Accuracy assessment
 ---

-# 3.3 Sample selection
+# Sample selection

 ## 1 Background

-In the previous tutorial, we designed a sample by choosing a selection protocol and determining the sample size and allocation.
+In Sampling design for estimation of area and map accuracy, we designed a sample by choosing a selection protocol and determining the sample size and allocation.
 In this tutorial we will physically draw from a study area the sample that we designed.
 Drawing a sample involve creating a *sampling frame* which is a list of population units that can be selected for inclusion in a sample.
 The population units in the list are referred to as sampling units.
 In other words, a frame is a device that provides observational access to the population by associating the population units with the sampling units (Särndal et al., 1992, p.
 9).
 In our case, the sampling frame is for example a list of all the pixels that make up the study area.
 We could, therefore, simply export a list of all map pixels with unique identifiers from which we randomly select *n* units.
 Under stratified random sampling, each pixel would in addition to the identifier also have a stratum code such that a random sample are selected from each stratum.
 Such an approach can easily become impractical as the number of population units tend to be large.
 Instead, sample selection is supported by various tools and software -- here, we illustrate how to draw a sample in QGIS, and Google Earth Engine/AREA2.

 ## 2 Learning Objectives